What is the Subscriptions API?

-Today, building a pipeline to deliver daily imagery over an area of interest requires complex orchestration – a sequence of search calls via the Data API (to search for newly acquired imagery) and ordering calls via the Orders API (to chunk out the search results and order them).
+Today, building a pipeline to deliver daily imagery over an area of interest requires complex orchestration – a sequence of search calls via the Data API (to search for newly acquired or archive imagery) and ordering calls via the Orders API (to chunk out the search results and order them).

 With the Subscriptions API, you can do just that with a single API call.
 With the Subscriptions API you can supply a search filter and a cloud delivery location, and we will continuously process and deliver the data to you as soon as it’s published.

 This API is ideal for ordering daily imagery over stable areas of interest.